Pradipwasre/Healthcare-Ai/README.md

 ## What are the first warning signs of pneumonia?

 - Early symptoms are similar to influenza symptoms: fever, a dry cough, headache, muscle pain, and weakness.
 Within a day or two, the symptoms typically get worse, with increasing cough, shortness of breath and muscle pain.
 There may be a high fever and there may be blueness of the lips.

+## About the dataset:

+- We collected the images from the Kaggle dataset repository and we got 26684 images.
+In this we are using 24000 imgaes for the training the model and 2684 images for the validation